sthawinke/oosse/README.md

                fitFun = fitFunReg, predFun = predFunReg, alpha = 1) #Lasso model
 ```

-    ## Fitting and evaluating the model once took 0.15 seconds.
+    ## Fitting and evaluating the model once took 0.07 seconds.
-    ## You requested 100 repeats of 5-fold cross-validation with 10 cores, which is expected to last for
+    ## You requested 100 repeats of 5-fold cross-validation with 10 cores, which is expected to last for roughly
-    ## 35.36 seconds
+    ## 19.73 seconds

 Estimates and standard error of the different components are now
 available.